discourse/discourse/docs/INSTALL-cloud.md

 - The default of **New York** is a good choice for most US and European audiences.
 Or select a region that is geographically closer to your audience.

 Create your new Droplet.
-You will receive an email with the root password to your Droplet.
+You will receive an email with the root password.
 (However, if you know [how to use SSH keys](https://www.google.com/search?q=digitalocean+ssh+keys), you may not need a password to log in.)

 # Access Your Cloud Server